Ranchers-Cattlemen Action Legal Fund v. Sonny Perdue

 Ranchers-Cattlemen Action Legal Fund v.
-Sonny Perdue (No. 4:16-cv-00041-BMM) is a case in which plaintiffs allege that checkoff dollars are being used to support Canadian and Mexican beef.
+Sonny Perdue (No. 4:16-cv-00041-BMM) is a case in which plaintiffs alleged that checkoff dollars were being used to support Canadian and Mexican beef.

 Checkoffs are mandatory contributions, from beef producers in this case, which are used for generic industry advertising and research.

 This case is distinguished from Ranchers-Cattlemen Action Legal Fund v.
 USDA (No. 2:17-cv-00223), a challenge to USDA rules that allow Mexican and Canadian beef to be labelled as domestic beef.

 Facts and prior history

 In 2016 the United States Department of Agriculture rescinded regulations requiring Mexican and Canadian beef be marked as imported.
 Checkoff advertising does not distinguish between domestic and imported beef.
-Plaintiff disagrees with advertising that promotes imported beef to its detriment.
+The Plaintiff disagreed with advertising that promotes imported beef to its detriment.
 It claims compelled speech in violation of the First Amendment.
 This matter had been addressed by the Supreme Court of the United States in Johanns v.
 Livestock Marketing Association (2005).